Play Action Games, Shooter Games, and Sports Games

 Action games had a major turning point in 1978 with the release of Space Invaders, an extremely popular shoot 'em up arcade game, which essentially pathed the way for the golden age of arcade games.
 Thanks to the mainstream success of Space Invaders, the gaming industry was dominated by action games and continues to be the dominant genre through free online games, game consoles, and video arcades to this day.

 Along with Space Invaders, Pac-Man (1980) and Asteroids (1979) are also considered iconic examples of the action game genre.
 In 1982, Robotron: 2084 was released and quickly became a favourite in the shooter subgenre of action games.
 Just like Space Invaders set the tone for shooter games, Donkey Kong managed to do the same for platform games when it was released in 1981.
 Karate Champ, the martial arts themed game released in 1984, established the fighting genre, while Kung-Fu Master formed the beat 'em up subgenre.
+Play your favorite casino action games for free using the awesome bonuses offered by this great site.

 Defining Features of Action Games